 To mitigate the credit risk J.P.
-Morgan AG uses a cash collateral of €500 million for subsidiaries with a risk weighting other than zero.
+Morgan AG uses a cash collateral of €500 million for non-bank chain subsidiaries.

+For bank chain entities J.P.
+Morgan AG applies the group exemption according to section 9 para 2, sentence 2 Large Exposure Regulation (GroMiKV).
 In addition, the Bank uses cash deposits to minimize the credit risk incurred for derivative positions (see item 8.2 above).
-In compliance with section 20 para 2, sentence 1 no. 2 German Banking Act (KWG) in conjunction with section 41 para 4 Large Exposure Regulation (GroMiKV), cash collateral of \$50 million and €250 million has been furnished by JPMorgan Chase Bank, N.A., London Branch.
+In compliance with section 13 para 2, sentence 1 Large Exposure Regulation (GroMiKV) in conjunction with section 154 para 1 no. 1 Solvability Decree (SolvV), cash collateral of \$50 million and €250 million has been furnished by JPMorgan Chase Bank, N.A., London Branch.